-b) To locate and capture peripatus (preferably within their woody habitat - stumps and decaying logs) from the proposed Project Area, and to successfully release them at predetermined release sites, immediately adjacent to the Project Area, with minimal stress caused to the animals.

-c) There are no specific monitoring requirements for peripatus.

-9. Biosecurity Management Plan

-The Biosecurity Management Plan addresses the following matters:

-- a) The biosecurity measures to minimise the likelihood of spread or introduction of invasive pest plants and pest animals as a result of Project-related activities. - b) Specific provisions for the minimisation of spread of Myrtle Rust onto and along the Project Area; - c) Measures to minimise the introduction to the Project Area of invasive pest plants and animals with nursery produced seedlings

-Performance outcomes - d) Non-detection in the planting areas of pest plants and pest animals.

-The Biosecurity Management Plan includes the following survey and monitoring requirements within the Project Area:

-- e) Provision for pest plant and pest animal surveillance to be carried out by appropriately trained staff within the Project Area and at restoration planting areas for the first growing season of any new plantings and for 1 year after planting. - f) Before-delivery inspections for invertebrate and plant pests at the premises of supplier nurseries of plant material being grown for planting in the Project Area and mitigation sites. - g) Before construction walk-through survey of the Project Area to identify plant and animal pests and plant diseases already present.
+b) To salvage peripatus contained within suitable selected peripatus habitat locate and capture peripatus from the proposed Project Area, and to successfully at predetermined release sites, immediately adjacent to the Project Area, with minimal stress caused to the animals.
+Monitoring c) There are no specific monitoring requirements for peripatus.
+9. Biosecurity Management Plan Specific objectives The Biosecurity Management Plan addresses the following matters: a) The biosecurity measures to avoid the likelihood of spread or introduction of invasive pest plants and pest animals as a result of Project-related activities. b) Specific provisions for the minimisation of spread of Myrtle Rust onto and along the Project Area; c) Measures to avoid the introduction to the Project Area of invasive pest plants and animals with nursery produced seedlings Performance outcomes d) Non-detection in the planting areas of pest plants and pest animals.
+Monitoring The Biosecurity Management Plan includes the following survey and monitoring requirements within the Project Area: e) Provision for pest plant and pest animal surveillance to be carried out by suitably qualified personnel within the Project Area and at restoration planting areas for the first growing season of any new plantings. f) Before-delivery inspections by suitably qualified personnel for invertebrate and plant pests at the premises of supplier nurseries of plant material being grown for planting in the Project Area and mitigation sites. g) Before construction walk-through survey of the Project Area by suitably qualified personnel to identify plant and animal pests and plant diseases already present.